Instagram Tips & Strategies

 5. The very first option is Pause All.
 Make sure this toggle is switched off.
 If it's blue, you've found your problem.
 Tap it to turn it off.

 You can even set it to pause for a specific duration (from 15 minutes to 8 hours).
-Double-check that you didn't accidentally enable it for an extended period of time.
+Double-check that you didn't accidentally enable it for an extended period.

 Dive Deeper Into Specific Notification Controls